 Past graduates have found positions with the following organizations:

-Graduates from the chemical engineering master’s program can immediately enter the workforce or pursue a doctoral degree at Florida Tech.
+Graduates from the chemical engineering master’s program are ready to enter the workforce or pursue a doctoral degree at Florida Tech.
 The program is designed for further research and specialization.
 Graduates with a PhD become subject matter experts, increasing their earning potential and leadership opportunities in their career.